 - You have to keep up with the maintenance every 4-6 weeks

-- You cannot put conditioner on your scalp (I don’t do that anyway because my hair is so thin)
+- You shouldn’t put conditioner on your scalp (I don’t do that anyway because my hair is so thin)

 Microbead Hair Extensions – Q & A

 - Will my hair extensions ever fall out?
 The short answer to that is no, not normally.
 There are occasions where I will have a strand fall out but it’s not like you’ll be walking in the food store and it will just fall out.
 Generally, if a strand comes out it’s for a reason.
 For example it wasn’t clamped in tight enough or you put conditioner on the bead (which you should never do).
-Usually, before it falls out you will feel that is is slowly sliding down the strand of hair and if needed you can slide it out yourself.
+Usually, before it falls out you will feel that it’s loose.
+If this happens, I normally just slide it out myself.
+(However, you can not just take these out yourself – only if a strand is loose you may be able to gently slide it off).

 - Can I sleep like I normally would?
 YES!
 I do everything as I normally would.
 You don’t even know these extensions are there.